-Fun new issues aside, we can’t overstate the convenience of having wireless PlayStation 4 controllers — but you must sync them to your system to use them.
-For PS4 or PS4 Pro owners, syncing your PS4 DualShock controllers shouldn’t be an issue, but we’re here to clear up any confusion.
+Issues aside, we can’t overstate the convenience of having wireless PlayStation 4 controllers — but you must sync them to your system to use them.
+For PS4 or PS4 Pro owners, syncing your PS4 DualShock shouldn’t be an issue, but we’re here to clear up any confusion.
 We’ll run down all the common PS4 controller issues, so you can direct your focus on choosing what games to play.

 Should you want to ditch your console, we’ve also put together a guide for connecting your PS4 controller to your PC.

-When you turn on your PS4, your controller should automatically connect with your PlayStation, thanks to the USB cable.
+Step 2: When you turn on your PS4, your controller should automatically connect with your PlayStation, thanks to the USB cable.
 You’ll need to push the PlayStation button in the center of the controller to activate the controller.
 When you do that, the PS4 should take you to the login screen to choose a player account to go with that controller.
-Press and hold the PS button for a couple of seconds, and the PS4 should take you to the login screen to choose a player account to go with that controller.

 You’ll be able to tell the controller is working because the LED light bar on the top of the controller will turn blue (or another color, if it isn’t the first controller connected — red for player 2, green for player 3, and pink for player 4).
 That cable will also recharge your controller, with the light turning yellow when the controller is charging but not turned on.